 OWATONNA YOUTH HOCKEY

 The Owatonna Youth Hockey Association (OYHA) teams with the city of Owatonna for the Park and Rec. hockey program.
 This program is for boys and girls up to the age of 10.
-The skaters are divided by age into Levels 1,2,3 and 4.
+The skaters are divided by age into Levels - Learn to Skate, U6, and U8 (Mites).
 Coaches at this level are strictly volunteers and the emphasis is put on skill development at each level.
 Although the skaters are divided into "teams", there is no travel out of town.
 Games are informal and usually played at the end of practice.

 Welcome to Owatonna's Park and Recreation Hockey program.

 Just as you wouldn't jump right into life-saving if you hadn't yet learned to swim, you won't be jumping right into full-ice hockey games until you've learned the skills that you'll need in order to play effectively.
 If you pay attention and work hard, you'll develop those skills relatively quickly, and you'll have lots of fun as you improve.

 Hockey develops skills on the ice that build a foundation for a lifetime.
 In addition to athletic prowess, hockey promotes confidence, pride, focus and responsibility.
 With an emphasis on fun, hockey is a game to be played and enjoyed for life.

 starting with the bonds created in the locker room to the relationships formed on ice, hockey creates life-long friendships.
 This camaraderie shared on and off the ice encourages teamwork and the natural development of leadership skills.

 From learning to balance school, responsibilities at home, time at the rink and playing with friends, hockey encourages kids to learn time management skills that will later serve them in all facets of life.
 Hockey’s unique source of physical fitness promotes healthy living.